Have you been convicted of drink driving within the last 10 years?

 We understand the impact of a drink driving conviction and the long-term consequences that follow.
 If you have been suspected of drink driving, don't walk in to court alone.
-Our solicitors have stood beside our clients for 20 years.
+Our solicitors have stood beside our clients for over 20 years.

 Every drink driving case is different, but all cases start with a breath, blood or urine reading in excess of the prescribed limit.
 Our team of drink driving solicitors have years of experience in defending drink driving cases in courts across the country.
 Get in touch with us today and take advantage of our free consultation.
 You may be able to avoid a criminal conviction.

 It's important to understand that you're not guilty of drink driving just because you're over the limit.
 We regularly win cases on technical points of law and procedure.
 You're not guilty of drink driving if the police can't prove every element of its case against you - and often they're not expecting to have to.